econofla/econofla.github.io/index.md

 <!-- <section class="featured-intro">
 	<p>
-		Welcome to <strong>Silicon Economics Review</strong>, your source for in-depth reviews and insights on the silicon industry.
+		Welcome to <strong>Silicon Review</strong>, your source for in-depth reviews and insights on the silicon industry.
 We cover everything from wafer markets to advanced packaging, global fab construction, and the economics driving semiconductor supply chains.
 	</p>
 	<p>
 		<a class="btn" href="/methodology">See our methodology</a>